circuitdojo/docs/src/nrf9160-sdk-setup-windows.md

    ```

    For more info check out [this page](https://chocolatey.org/install).
-1. Now, lets install the remaining deps we'll need for Zephyr/nRF Connect using `choco`.
-In the same `powershell.exe`as above run:
+2. Now, lets install the remaining deps we'll need for Zephyr/nRF Connect using `choco`.
+In a new `cmd.exe` session (with Administrator privledges) run:

    ```
    choco feature enable -n allowGlobalConfirmation choco install cmake --installargs 'ADD_CMAKE_TO_PATH=System' --version 3.18.5 choco install ninja gperf python git
    ```
-1. Next install `west` using `pip`.
+3. Next install `west` using `pip`.
 West is the most important utility for using nRF Connect SDK & Zephyr.
 You'll become *quite* familliar with very soon.
    ```
    pip install west
    ```
    **💡Note:** you can update `west` by issuing `pip3 install -U west` It will uninstall the version on your machine and replace it with the latest.
 (It won't do anything if you have the latest installed.)
-1. Now create a folder on your machine and call it `nfed` (short for nRF9160 Feather Examples and Drivers).
+4. Now create a folder on your machine and call it `nfed` (short for nRF9160 Feather Examples and Drivers).
 For windows it's best to put it in `C:\`.
-   Open a **new** command prompt (or powershell) in this folder and initialize nRF Connect SDK using `west`:
+   Open a **new** `cmd.exe` prompt in this folder and initialize nRF Connect SDK using `west`:

    ```
    cd C:\